redkite-labs/RedKiteCms/docs/contribute/translate-redkite-cms.md

-# Translate RedKite CMS in your language
+# Translate RedKite CMS into your language

-This document will explain in detail how to translate RedKite CMS within your language.
+This document will explain in detail how to translate RedKite CMS into another language.

 RedKite CMS uses Symfony2's Translation component to manage the interface translation.
-Catalogues always live into a Block plugin's **Resources/translations** folder, so, for example, the RedKite CMS application translations live under the [RedKite CMS Core plugin translations folder](https://github.com/redkite-labs/RedKiteCms/tree/master/lib/plugins/RedKiteCms/Core/RedKiteCms/Resources/translations), while the Link Block translation live under the [Link Block plugin translations folder](https://github.com/redkite-labs/RedKiteCms/tree/master/lib/plugins/RedKiteCms/Block/Link/Resources/translations).
+Catalogues always live into a Block plugin's **Resources/translations** folder.

+So for example, the RedKite CMS application translations live under the [RedKite CMS Core plugin translations folder](https://github.com/redkite-labs/RedKiteCms/tree/master/lib/plugins/RedKiteCms/Core/RedKiteCms/Resources/translations), while the Link Block translation live under the [Link Block plugin translations folder](https://github.com/redkite-labs/RedKiteCms/tree/master/lib/plugins/RedKiteCms/Block/Link/Resources/translations).

 Each catalogue is written as **xliff** file and its name follows the Symfony2 notation:

     RedKiteCmsBundle.[locale].xliff

-## Translate RedKite CMS in your language
+## Translate RedKite CMS into your language

-To start translating RedKite CMS, simply copy the **translation xliff catalogue** and rename it with the locale you want to translate, so, if you want to translate RedKite CMS in Italian, you need to know the i18n Italian notation, which is **"it"** and rename the file as **[file name].it.xliff**.
+To start translating for RedKite CMS, simply copy the **translation xliff catalogue** and rename it with the locale you want to translate to.
+So if you want to translate RedKite CMS into Italian, you need to know the i18n Italian notation, which is **"it"** and rename the file as **[file name].it.xliff**.

-Keep in mind, RedKite CMS default language is English and, while it is not mandatory, you shouldstart a new translation from this one.
+Please bear in mind, the RedKite CMS default language is English and, while it is not mandatory, you should start a new translation from English.

-Catalogues are written using xliff markup, which a derivation of xml mark-up language.
+Catalogues are written using xliff markup, which is a derivative of xml mark-up language.
 They are structured as follows:

 .. code:: xml